simrun/cicalendaruk/README.md

 ## Development

-We use VSCode and have relevant settings checked into the repo under `.vscode`.
+We use VSCode and have relevant settings checked into the repo under `.vscode/`.

 1. Install VSCode extensions from `.vscode/extensions.json` using the `Extensions: Show Recommended Extensions` command
 1. Add environment variables as KEY=value pairs in `.env.local`